 "Blood meal" may not sound like something you would want in your garden, but it is actually a very useful gardening product.
 It is widely available at major garden centers and home improvement stores.
-Most gardeners use it as a fertilizer, but it can also be used to deter pests such as squirrels.
-Somewhat counter-intuitively, it can, however, attract other critters that you may not want to have traipsing through your vegetable patch.
+Most gardeners use it as a fertilizer, but it can also be used to deter pests like squirrels and rabbits.
+On the other hand, it can attract other critters that you may not want visiting your vegetable patch.

 What Is Blood Meal?